Innlandet-Fylkesarkiv/file-converter/README.md

 **Software**
 - [GhostScript](https://www.ghostscript.com/index.html) under the GNU Affero General Public License v3.0.
 - [LibreOffice](https://www.libreoffice.org/) under the Mozilla Public License 2.0.
+- [wkhtmltopdf](https://wkhtmltopdf.org/) under the GNU Lesser General Public License v3.0.
+- [email-outlook-message-perl](https://github.com/mvz/email-outlook-message-perl) under the GNU Affero General Public License v3.0.
 - [Siegfried](https://www.itforarchivists.com/siegfried/) under the Apache License 2.0.

 ## Installation for Windows
 ## Installation for Linux
 The application can be used for Linux by downloading from source code. (see [Install](#install))

+The application has been tested on the following Linux images:
+- Debian "bookworm" 12
+- Ubuntu Jammy Jellyfish 22.04 LTS
+- Fedora Workstation 39
+- Arch (kernel: Linux 6.7.7-arch1-1)

+Running it on other distributions or other versions should be possible as long as it supports [dotnet version 8.0](https://dotnet.microsoft.com/en-us/download).

 ### Installing Siegfried on Linux
 If you are using a Debian, Arch or Red Hat based distro the application will guide you through Siegfried installation if it isn't already installed.